Rename rooms by groups

 3 min read

-Model groups, which contain only the internal partitions, are placed into the main model, which includes all the party walls and structure.
+A common task that architects often undertake is scheduling apartments for residential projects.
+The generally accepted method for modelling residential buildings uses model groups for each apartment layout.
+In this workflow, the model groups contain only the internal partitions and exclude the party walls and structure.
 Depending on your preference, rooms can either be placed within the model group or outside of the model group.
-Since it is not necessary to schedule every single room within the apartment, the internal partition walls can be set to ‘non-room bounding’, and a single room is placed within the apartment.
+Since scheduling every single room within the apartment is generally unnecessary, the internal partition walls can be set to ‘non-room bounding’, and a single room placed within the apartment.

 The problem